awwaiid/repl-looper/README.md

 # Basic Usage

 The workflow is similar to maiden's REPL - you run Lua commands and see the results.
-Besides being on the norns directly, the other big thing you get is a tiny DSL, Domain Specific Language, which are some nice built in shortcuts for doing some loop manipulation.
+Besides being on the norns directly, the other big thing you get is a tiny DSL, Domain Specific Language, which are some nice built in shortcuts for doing some loop manipulation and noise making.

 Let's get started!
 First, verify that everything is running with some simple math, type in: